-Ranked: 9 Safest Countries in South America [in 2023]
+Ranked: 10 Safest Countries in South America [2024 Update]

-Safest Countries in South America
+Safest Countries in South America – Ranking Methodology

 We start by reminding travelers of these caveats and recognizing the challenge of identifying safe countries in South America, or anywhere for that matter.
 No matter where you travel, there will be areas you don’t want to visit for safety reasons, situations to avoid, and changing political realities that it’s essential to be aware of.

-While it can be challenging to provide an accurate ranking for “safety,” an intangible quality composed of many factors, we’ve chosen Global Peace Index (GPI) and local country-level crime statistics to paint a broad picture of safety in South America.
-We’ve weighted these statistics with factors most pertinent to travelers in mind, such as petty crime and robberies, rather than security factors that may weigh more on locals.
+While it can be challenging to provide an accurate ranking for “safety,” an intangible quality composed of many factors, we’ve chosen the latest Global Peace Index (GPI) and local country-level crime statistics to paint a broad picture of safety in South America.

 1. Uruguay

 The safest country in South America is the tiny, laidback country of Uruguay.
-Wedged between the South American giants Brazil and Argentina, Uruguay has the highest score on the Global Peace Index of any country in South America – 46th out of 163 countries reviewed by the index.
+Wedged between the South American giants Brazil and Argentina, Uruguay has the highest score on the Global Peace Index of any country in South America – 50th out of 163 countries reviewed by the index.

 Uruguay is well known for its stable democracy, inclusive social policies, and low crime rate, making it among the safest countries in South America year after year.